MeldCE/jquery-folders/README.md

   the correct format of the array.
 * `ajaxScript` - AJAX URI to retrieve the JSON array containing the file list.
   See List below for the correct format of the JSON array.
-/* Redundant as can tell whether full listing or not (sub true or object)
-* `fullListing` - Set whether the AJAX script returns the full listing or just the current directory listing (default: true).*/
 * `name` - Name for the form element(s) if one is to be created (default: none created).
 * `separator` - Directory separator of the server (default: `/`).